sfernana/FCCDIRAC/README.md

 Then, let us do chaining between **FCCSW** applications !

-The first FCCSW application generate root file from the configuration file **geant_fullsim_ecal_singleparticles.py**.
+The first FCCSW application generates root file from the configuration file **geant_fullsim_ecal_singleparticles.py**.

-The second one read the generated root file and do reconstruction.
+The second one reads the generated root file and do reconstruction.

 ```